hantuzun/awesome-clojurescript/README.md

 - [json-html](https://github.com/yogthos/json-html) – Provide JSON and get a DOM node with a human representation of that JSON.
 - [Kioo](https://github.com/ckirkendall/kioo) - DOM manipulation and templating library for Facebook's React and Om in ClojureScript.
 - [Sablono](https://github.com/r0man/sablono) –  Lisp/Hiccup style templating for Facebook's React in ClojureScript.

+### Documentation
+- [codox](https://github.com/weavejester/codox) – A tool for generating API documentation from Clojure or ClojureScript source code.

 ### Graphics